gouthamk16/Attograd/README.md

 Use code with caution

-**TO-DO**
+**TO-DO** (1-Highest Priority)

-1. Implement Tensor class and methods for addition and multiplication
-2. Implement multi layer nn (linear)
+1. Test the tensor implementation (tensor.py)
-4. Implement gradcheck on the Perceptron (numerical)
+2. Implement a simple gradcheck for the tensor implementation (for all grad functions)
+3. Implement one-hot-encoding, max, min, avg and dot product methods in the tensor class.
+4. Implement fully connected nn.

 **Contributing:**